MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/on-object-formatting-api.md

 ## Create an on-object experience

 Use the subselection service when the user selects a subselectable element to send Power BI the subselection.
-Provide the subselection styles and shortcuts using the [subselction API](./subselection-api.md).
+Provide the subselection styles and shortcuts using the [subselection API](./subselection-api.md).
 The [subselection helper](./utils-on-object.md) can be used to simplify the process.

 ## Format mode